 Return value

-Returns an object (not a bare string).
-Parse Content or equivalent field after coercing with String(...).
+Returns an object (not a bare string) with these fields:

 Example